Dr. Christopher R. Forrest

 Top Ten for 2014:

-1. A facelift for the Division of Plastic and Reconstructive Surgery Website and newsletter: For those of you who haven’t checked it out yet: www.uoftplasticsurgery.ca.
-Huge thanks to Helen Rubtsov of AR Studio for all her great work.
+- A facelift for the Division of Plastic and Reconstructive Surgery Website and newsletter: For those of you who haven’t checked it out yet: www.uoftplasticsurgery.ca.
+Huge thanks to Helen Rubtsov and AR Studio for all their great work.

 Dr. Oleh Antonyshyn’s mission to the Ukraine with Dr. Steve McCabe, Siba Haykal, Rayisa Hontscharuk and Tara Lynn Stewart.
 Dr. Steve McCabe’s coverage for composite vascularized allotransplantation for upper extremity.